JeanNessen/cpp_Raytracer/Google_tests/lib/docs/advanced.md

 The first argument to `INSTANTIATE_TEST_SUITE_P` is a unique name for the instantiation of the test suite.
-The next argument is the name of the test pattern, and the last is the
+The next argument is the name of the test m_pattern, and the last is the
 [parameter generator](reference/testing.md#param-generators).

-You can instantiate a test pattern more than once, so to distinguish different instances of the pattern, the instantiation name is added as a prefix to the actual test suite name.
+You can instantiate a test m_pattern more than once, so to distinguish different instances of the m_pattern, the instantiation name is added as a prefix to the actual test suite name.
 Remember to pick unique prefixes for different instantiations.
 The tests from the instantiation above will have these names: